survivejs/react-book/manuscript/04_implementing_notes.md

 # Implementing a Basic Note Application

 Given we have a nice development setup now, we can actually get some work done.
 Our goal here is to end up with a crude note taking application.
 It will have basic manipulation operations.
 We will grow our application from scratch and get into some trouble.
-This way you will understand why architectures such as Flux are needed.
+This way you will understand why architectures, such as Flux, are needed.

 W> Hot loading isn't fool proof always.
 Given it operates by swapping methods dynamically, it won't catch every change.
 This is problematic with property initializers and `bind`.
 This means you may need to force a manual refresh at the browser for some changes to show up!